mstne03/SPRINT-1/README.md

 │ └── sass/ # only in the sass branch
 │   └── main.scss
 ├── node_modules/
-│   └── bootstrap/ #bootstrap directory
+│   └── bootstrap/ #bootstrap directory only in the bootstrap branch

 ---